 Employee Transfer Letter Format Template

 Having trouble drafting your own employee transfer letter?
 Check out a basic example below.
-For a more in-depth template, download our free guide for writing an employee relocation offer letter.
 A few tips for building a transfer letter:

 - Craft a letter that is unique to the employee